kayua/Convolution_Dataset_Model/README.md

-# Regenerating Networked Systems’ Monitoring Traces with Neural Networks (NOMS'22)
+# Regenerating Networked Systems’ Monitoring Traces Using Deep Learning

 Algorithm for correcting sessions of users of large-scale networked systems based on deep learning.